CommunicAsia

 CommunicAsia is an information and communications technology (ICT) exhibition and conference held in Singapore.
 The annual event has taken place since 1979 and is usually held in June.
 The show customarily runs concurrently with the BroadcastAsia and EnterpriseIT exhibitions and conferences, all of which are operated by Singapore Exhibition Services.

 Overview

-The CommunicAsia Exhibition is amongst the largest platforms organized for the ICT industry in the Asia-Pacific region.
+The CommunicAsia Exhibition is organized for the ICT industry in the Asia-Pacific region.
 It draws global industry brands to showcase key and emerging technologies.
 Past exhibitors include LG, Yahoo!, Huawei, Skype, Research in Motion (Blackberry), and Samsung.
 Attendance is restricted to trade professionals, but admission is free.

-The CommunicAsia Summit features roundtable discussions, forums, and presentations on a broad range of industry specific subjects.
-The summit draws participation from top experts and managers from the telecommunications, service provider, and satellite sectors, as well as senior government functionaries and regulators.
+The CommunicAsia Summit includes roundtable discussions, forums, and presentations on a broad range of industry specific subjects.
+The summit draws participation from experts and managers from the telecommunications, service provider, and satellite sectors, as well as senior government functionaries and regulators.

 History

 Prior to 2009

 From 1979 to 1999 the show was a biennial event.
 It was held at the World Trade Centre, Singapore, from 1979 up until it moved to Suntec for the 1996 and 1998 shows.
 In 1999 CommunicAsia was held at Singapore Expo, where it continued to be hosted up until 2010.
 It was cancelled in 2003 due to an outbreak of SARS.